What is an Ureteropelvic Junction Obstruction?

-A ureteropelvic junction obstruction (UPJO) is a congenital narrowing or obstruction where the ureter meets the kidney.
-This develops prenatally as the kidney forms.
-Studies confirm that it is more common in males and on the left side.
-Both kidneys may be involved though.
+A ureteropelvic junction obstruction (UPJO) is a congenital narrowing or blockage where the ureter meets the kidney.
+These develop prenatally (before birth) as the kidney forms.
+Studies suggest that it is more common in males and on the left side.
+Sometimes both kidneys are involved.

-This narrowing prevents normal draining of urine from the kidney.
+This narrowing prevents normal draining of urine (pee) from the kidney.
 This causes hydronephrosis (kidney swelling).
-With pre-natal ultrasounds, hydronephrosis is often diagnosed as early as 15 weeks of fetal development.
+With prenatal ultrasounds, hydronephrosis is often diagnosed as early as 15-20 weeks of fetal development.
 Early detection allows for evaluation and treatment soon after birth.

 Signs and Symptoms

 UPJO can be diagnosed with different imaging methods.
-The method depends upon the age of the baby or child.
-Common radiology tests include renal / bladder ultrasound and Lasix renal scan.
+The method used depends on the age of the baby or child.
+Common radiology tests include: renal / bladder ultrasound, voiding cystourethrogram and Lasix renal scan.

-- If a prenatal ultrasound shows hydronephrosis, a renal / bladder ultrasound will be done in the first few days after birth.
+- If a prenatal ultrasound shows hydronephrosis, a renal / bladder ultrasound will be done in the first few weeks after birth.
 A renal / bladder ultrasound will show kidney size and the degree of swelling.
-This will be repeated later.
+This may be repeated later.

-- A VCUG (voiding cystourethrogram) will often be done at the same time as the renal ultrasound or soon after.
-This test will show if there is backflow of urine from the bladder up the ureter and maybe to the kidney.
-This is called vesicoureteral reflux.
+- A voiding cystourethrogram (VCUG), will often be done at the same time as the renal ultrasound or soon after.
+This test will show if there is back flow of urine from the bladder up the ureter and to the kidney.
+This back flow of urine is called vesicoureteral reflux.

-- A Lasix renal scan is a nuclear medicine study that is done to look at how much blockage is in the kidney.
+- A Lasix renal scan is a nuclear medicine study that is done to look at the function and drainage of the kidney.
 With this test, a dye is injected into the child's vein along with Lasix, a diuretic.
 The drainage of the dye from the kidney is then "timed."
 Drainage times from both kidneys show the amount of blockage.
 They also show how much work each kidney is doing.

-Surgery for UPJO is recommended in many cases to protect kidney function.
-Surgery right after birth is most often not necessary.
-This is often done after the age of 4 weeks.
-Close monitoring and testing will be done by your Urologist.
+Surgery for UPJO is recommended in some cases to protect kidney function.
+Surgery right after birth is most often not necessary but may be done as soon as 1-2 months of age.
+Close monitoring and testing will be done by your urologist.

 Pyeloplasty is the surgical repair of the kidney to drain and decompress the swollen kidney.
 During the surgery, the narrowed segment is removed.
 The ureter is then re-connected to the kidney.
 Your child may have a temporary drainage tube in the kidney.
-The surgery usually takes three to 3½ hours.
-Your child will stay in the hospital for one to three days.
+The surgery usually takes 3-4 hours.
+Your child may stay in the hospital for 1-3 days.

-Follow-up testing will include a renal ultrasound one to three months after the surgery.
-Your child will stay on a low dose of antibiotic, taken by mouth, to help prevent urinary tract infections.
+Follow-up testing will include a renal ultrasound 1-3 months after the surgery.
+Your child may be placed on a low dose of antibiotics, taken by mouth, to help prevent urinary tract infections.
 Your doctor will decide when the medicine can be stopped.

 Call Your Child's Doctor If: